 “A rugged, taxing singletrack traversing the Balcones Escarpment.”— Brendan Ross

 Admission for visitors 13 years and older is $6.
 Overnight camping is available.

-Pets are allowed on the frontcountry trails only (Savannah Loop
+Pets are allowed on the frontcountry trails only (Savannah Loop and Lytle's Loop).

 San Antonio experiences hot, humid summers and mild winters.
 The months of June to September often experience highs in the triple digits.
 Plan around the hottest parts of the day and bring plenty of water, as none is available away from the trailheads.
 Also be sure to pack out any waste produced during a visit; the SNA overlays the Edwards Aquifer and all runoff will eventually end up in the city's water supply.

 Cougars, bobcats, and rattlesnakes are part of the wildlife.
 Cougar sightings are uncommon but a potential danger; they are most active at dusk and sunrise.
 If out on the trail at these times, avoid running alone, and keep children and pets close at hand.

 The track splits off from Recharge Trail at a signed map and a trail marker just east of Bluff Spurs.
 It is a rocky, moderately technical singletrack, at times widening to doubletrack.
 The rocks come in varying sizes.
 While they don't require any climbing, they often create hazardous footing throughout Sendero Balcones' four-plus miles, and therein lies most of the challenge of this route.
 It requires an eyes-down approach to running and a slower pace than other area trails.
 On the up side, nearly the entire trail is covered by tree canopy, providing plenty of shade from the scorching Texas sun.